sblack4/major-viz/README.md

 ## Contributing

-Git is a Version Control System, that let's teams of developers work on large codebases without letting them break it (atleast it provides a way to un-break it)
+Git is a Version Control System, that let's teams of developers work on large codebases without letting them break it (at least it provides a way to un-break it)

 The internet has done a fantastic job of covering `git` basics, there are free [books](https://git-scm.com/book/en/v1/Git-Basics) about it, awesome [tutorials you can do in your browser](https://try.github.io/) , and [loads of documentation](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html)

-Basically here's how it will work:

-* `git clone <project-here>` to get it on your computer
-* `git add .` to add files & changes
-* `git commit -m "<message-ie-just-added-to-readme>"` to commit those changes to the log
-* `git push` to send those changes back up to git